-Communications 109A or Humanities 109A Communications 109B or Humanities 109B Communications 110 or Journalism 110 Communications 160 or Journalism 160
+Film 109A or Humanities 109A Film 109B or Humanities 109B

 Emphasis in Natural Science

 (Associate of Arts in Liberal Arts: Emphasis in Natural Science)

 These courses emphasize the study of mathematical and quantitative reasoning skills; they impart knowledge of the facts and principles that form the foundation of living and non-living systems.
 Students recognize and appreciate the methodologies of science as investigative tools, as well as the limitations of scientific endeavors.
 This degree can be a good preparation for students who have a general interest in science but are majoring in areas other than science.
 This degree may not adequately prepare a student transferring in a science major.
 Students intending to transfer to a four-year university with a science major in Biology, Chemistry, Engineering, Geography, Geology, Physics, or Pre Med., among others, should select course work in conjunction with a counselor.